ehmiiz/hugofancyblog/content/posts/solution_efs_windows.md

 ## Solution
 A solution to this problem is to restore the private key used for encrypting your file system (EKU: Encrypting File System 1.3.6.1.4.1.311.10.3.4 ) that was generated upon encrypting your files.

-The private/public keypair to this certificate is stored in your Personal certificate store, but luckily the certificate stores a copy of the public certificate in your localmachine certificate store - this means we can restore the private key and enable decryption as long as the computer has not been reinstalled or lost.
+The keypair to this certificate is stored in your Personal certificate store, luckily a copy of the public key is stored in your LocalMachine certificate store.
+This means we can restore the private key and enable decryption as long as the computer has not been reinstalled or lost.

 ### Step-by-step
 1. This file is currently unecrypted.
 Let's encrypt is using the method discussed